Search

 Transfer Students

-The Transfer Residential Communities are located in Allison Hall, Laurel Village-Alpine, and Summit Hall.
+The Transfer Residential Communities are located in Laurel Village-Alpine, and Summit Hall.
 The Communities consist of transfer students with an interest in learning more about the resources at CSU and making connections with other transfer students.

 Year 2 @ CSU